Woman accused of killing California psychiatrist reaches plea deal - NewsBreak

 California man sentenced 9 years for $6 million real estate scam

-A California man was sentenced to nine years in federal prison for his involvement in a $6 million real estate scam where houses were listed without homeowners' consent and money was collected from prospective buyers.
-Adolfo Schoneke, 45, was sentenced on Oct.
-24 after pleading guilty in May to one...
+A California man was sentenced to nine years in prison for his involvement in a $6 million real estate scam.
+His sister and a co-conspirator will be sentenced in May.

 Las Vegas woman takes plea in California doctor's beating death